coteditor/CotEditor/CONTRIBUTING.md

 ### Bug reports

 Search for existing issues first.
 If you find your issue previously reported, post your case to that issue; otherwise, create a new one.
 Do not hesitate to post the same phenomenon to the existing issue as long as the cases are less than 10.
 Multiple instances help a lot to find out the cause.
-In that situation, include your enviroment (version of CotEditor and macOS) to your post.
+In that situation, include your environment (versions of both CotEditor and macOS) in your post.

 If possible, attach screenshots/screencasts of the issue you face.
 It is also helpful to attach sample files that can reproduce the issue.

-If your issue relates the syntax highlight, include the sample code that can reproduce the unwanted highlight to your post.
+If your issue relates to the syntax highlight, include the sample code that can reproduce the unwanted highlight in your post.

-### Feature request
+### Feature requests

 Search for existing requests first.
 If you find your feature previously requested, post your comment to that issue; otherwise, create a new one.
-Create an issue per feature instead of listing multiple features in one issue page.
+Create an issue per feature instead of listing multiple features on one issue page.